LMMS/assets/README.md

 (3) Capitalizing the first letter of the first word only.

-(4) If the samples are tuned and have a specific pitch, put their pitch at the end of the filenames between square brackets likes this: Acoustic guitar [A4].
+(4) If the samples are tuned and have a specific pitch, put their pitch at the end of the filenames between square brackets like this: Acoustic guitar [A4].

-(5) If the samples are loops and have a specific tempo, put their tempo at the end of the filenames between square brackets likes this: Drum loop [120 bpm].
+(5) If the samples are loops and have a specific tempo, put their tempo at the end of the filenames between square brackets like this: Drum loop [120 bpm].

 (6) The filename must be clean and decriptive.